|>>> VERSION FRANÇAISE|

-4. The President shall rule immediately without debate on all points of order.
+4. The President shall rule immediately and without debate on all points of order.

 The President shall call a speaker to order when the latter does not keep to the subject under discussion or prejudices the debate by using abusive language.
 The President may, if necessary, withdraw permission to speak and may have the objectionable words struck from the record.

 The President shall deal immediately with any incident which may arise during the meeting and, if necessary, take any measure required to restore the normal working of the Assembly.